Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

    - in the 1800s gañjā prohibition (medicinal, double standard anti-blasphemy,..)
    - in the 1800s brahman cows bred for meat (cancer, bouncing on the inner boundary of the goldilocks zone,..)
    - in the 1800s pasturisation invention (i lived on raw milk for 3 months, fresh from the udder i hand milked)
-   - in the 1800s indian indentured system; after african slavery was ended, you enslaved my people, and called us /free(range)? slaves/ (/hinduism|gañjā/ gone /viral|wild/; gañjā≤1%thc = we've been using it this whole time, and it's protected by federal law #covert_hinduism #covert_paganism #..)
+   - in the 1800s indian indentured system; after african slavery was ended, you enslaved my people, and called us /free(range)? slaves/ (/hinduism|gañjā/ gone /viral|wild/; gañjā≤1%thc = we've been using it this whole time, and it's protected by federal law #covert_hinduism #covert_paganism #..) #i_ann_nc̄a #nuua_ftuu
    - public holidays in australia aren't multicultural (but they do worship the roman pantheon in more than one way; /heavenly|heathenly/ /bodies|personalities/, that ttime of the month,..)
    - homosexuality prohibition (kamasutra)
    - you call yourselves "progressive" (but irl you're just catching up)